Jobseeker's Allowance

 - utility bill dated within the last six months

-- Rates bill dated within the last six months
+- rates bill dated within the last six months

-- student loan documentation
+- student loan documents

 Examples of further proof of identity include your: